StefanIsMe/Lotus-Capital-Hub-Token/contract/Polygon zkEVM/readme.md

 - `bridgeContract`: The address of the bridge contract used for minting and burning tokens.

+## Modifiers

+The contract defines the following modifiers:

+- `checkGasLimit()`: Checks if the remaining gas is sufficient.
+- `onlyBridgeContract()`: Restricts access to the bridge contract.

 ## Usage

 The contract provides the following functions and features:

 - `setBridgeContract(address _bridgeContract) external onlyOwner`: Sets the address of the bridge contract.
-Make sure to replace the `bridgeContract` address with a valid one.
-- `mint(address to, uint256 amount) external`: Mints tokens to the specified address.
-Only the bridge contract can call this function.
+- `mint(address to, uint256 amount) external onlyBridgeContract checkGasLimit`: Mints tokens to the specified address.
+Only the bridge contract can call this function, and it checks the gas limit.
-- `burn(address from, uint256 amount) external`: Burns tokens from the specified address.
-Only the bridge contract can call this function.
+- `burn(address from, uint256 amount) external onlyBridgeContract checkGasLimit`: Burns tokens from the specified address.
+Only the bridge contract can call this function, and it checks the gas limit.
-- `pause() external onlyOwner`: Pauses contract operations.
-Only the contract owner can call this function.
+- `pause() external onlyOwner checkGasLimit`: Pauses contract operations.
+Only the contract owner can call this function, and it checks the gas limit.
-- `unpause() external onlyOwner`: Unpauses contract operations.
-Only the contract owner can call this function.
+- `unpause() external onlyOwner checkGasLimit`: Unpauses contract operations.
+Only the contract owner can call this function, and it checks the gas limit.

 Additionally, the contract overrides the `_beforeTokenTransfer` function from the ERC20 contract to include pausing functionality.